 - Log into your org using the SOAP Login flow in order to validate your settings.

 For the purpose of this sample use case, you’ll be in the shoes of a developer working for Acme Inc., a fictitious company that sells goods and manages its operations using the Salesforce Platform.
 Acme Inc. provides a mobile application to its customers to allow them to create cases about the products they receive.
-The application lets customers upload a picture of the packages they receive and attach it the cases.
+The application lets customers upload a picture of the packages they receive and attach it to the cases.
 Your goal is to provide the configuration of the Salesforce REST API call that will be used to upload the image as an attachment to a case.

 Now that you know more about the API request, let’s create it in Postman: